code-423n4/2024-12-flex-perpetuals/README.md

 # Additional context

 ## Main invariants

-1. `src/contracts/FLP.sol`
+1. `src/contracts/FLP.sol`\
-FLP is a copy of `HLP` token with the following characteristics:
+  FLP is a copy of HLP token
-- Only mintable/burnable by `LiquidityService.sol` that handles mint/burn operations with user deposit/withdrawn to liquidity
+    - mintable/burnable only by LiquidityService.sol that mint/burn it with user deposit/withdrawn to liquidity\
- - Example: `HLP(_vars.configStorage.hlp()).mint(_receiver, _vars.mintAmount);`
+      `HLP(_vars.configStorage.hlp()).mint(_receiver, _vars.mintAmount);`
-- Functions as a transferable token
+    - transferable token

 2. `src/extensions/dexters/AerodromeDexter.sol`
-Key requirements:
-- Administration limited to `owner` only
+    - should be administered only by owner
-- Must either successfully swap tokens (when called by `SwitchCollateralrouter.execute`) or revert the transaction on swap error
+    - must swap tokens (called by SwitchCollateralrouter.execute) or revert the transaction on swap error.
+As run() is public, it shouldn't be used maliciously.
-- Since `run()` is public, implementation must prevent malicious usage

 3. `src/handlers/IntentHandler.sol`
-Security requirements:
-- Administration restricted to `owner` only
+    - should be administered by owner only
-- Execution permissions limited to `IntentExecutors` only
+    - execution must be limited only by IntentExecutors
-- Trading order signatures must:
- - Be signed on client side using client private key
- - Have signature validation to prevent forgery
- - Prevent unauthorized transaction execution
+    - contact signs transactions on client side and Trading orders should be signed only by client private key.
+Contact must validate this signature so no one can forge an electronic signature or execute transactions of another user.

-4. `src/staking/FTCHook.sol`
+4. `src/staking/FTCHook.sol`\
-`FTCHook` (clone of `TLCHook`):
+  FTCHook is a clone of TLCHook.
-- Administration restricted to `owner` only
+    - should be administered only by owner
-- Call permissions limited to `TradeService` via `whitelistedCallers`

-5. `src/storages/ConfigStorage.sol`
-Access control:
-- Configuration changes restricted to:
- - `owner`
- - `whitelistedCallers`
+    - It should be called only by TradeService as it will be a whitelistedCallers.

-6. `src/tokens/FlexTradeCredits.sol`
+6. `src/storages/ConfigStorage.sol`
-`FlexTradeCredits` (clone of `TraderLoyaltyCredit`/`TLC`):
+    - As it's a configuration, contracts should be changed only by owner or whitelisted callers.

+7. `src/tokens/FlexTradeCredits.sol`\
+  FlexTradeCredits is a clone of TraderLoyaltyCredit (TLC).
-- Minting permissions limited to whitelisted minters (`FTCHook`)
+    - must be minted only by whitelisted minters (FTCHook).
-- Represents user (trader) activity for current epoch only
+    - represents activity of a user (trader) for current epoch only.
+So each epoch balances must be independent and should be resetted with new epoch (each week)
-- Epoch-specific requirements:
- - Balances must be independent between epochs
- - Reset required with each new epoch (weekly)
- - Each epoch's balances managed separately

 ## Attack ideas (where to focus for bugs)
 None